Frequently asked questions¶

 As such, please don’t feel that your ideas for Godot are unwelcome.
 Instead, try to reformulate them as a problem first, so developers and the community have a base ground to discuss first.

-Examples of how NOT to state problems generally are like this:
+Examples of how NOT to state problems generally and vaguely are:

 - Certain feature is ugly